-Named Executive Officer Fiscal 2012 Performance Measures (and Relative Weightings) James A. Donahue (1) Achieve Cohu sales and non-GAAP operating income objective (weighted at 50%); (2) Achieve objectives relating to strategic alternatives to increase shareholder value (weighted at 50%).
+Named Executive Officer (and Relative Weightings) James A. Donahue (1) Achieve Cohu sales and non-GAAP operating income objective (weighted at 50%); (2) Achieve objectives relating to strategic alternatives to increase shareholder value (weighted at 50%).
 Jeffrey D. Jones (1) Achieve Cohu sales and non-GAAP operating income objective (weighted at 2/3); (2) Achieve objectives including (a) implementation of a new ERP system, and (b) tax optimization strategy (weighted at 1/3).
-Samer Kabbani (1) Achieve Delta sales and non-GAAP operating income objective (weighted at 2/3); (2) Achieve objectives relating to (a) product development, (b) customer expansion, and (c) other operational objectives for Delta Design (weighted at 1/3).
-James G. McFarlane (1) Achieve Delta Design sales and non-GAAP operating income objective (weighted at 2/3); (2) Achieve objectives relating to (a) establishing handler manufacturing capabilities in the Philippines, and (b) manufacturing efficiency (weighted at 1/3).
-Luis A. Müller (1) Achieve Delta Design and Rasco sales and non-GAAP operating income objective (weighted at 2/3); (2) Achieve objectives relating to (a) product development, (b) establishing handler manufacturing capabilities in the Philippines, and (c) other operational objectives for Delta Design and Rasco (weighted at 1/3).
+Samer Kabbani (1) Achieve Delta sales and non-GAAP operating income objective (weighted at 2/3); (2) Achieve objectives relating to (a) product development and launch, (b) execution of market expansion strategy, and (c) other operational objectives for Delta Design (weighted at 1/3).
+James G. McFarlane (1) Achieve Delta Design sales and non-GAAP operating income objective (weighted at 2/3); (2) Achieve objectives relating to (a) growth of kit and kit spares revenue, and (b) manufacturing efficiency (weighted at 1/3).
+Luis A. Müller (1) Achieve Cohu SEG sales and non-GAAP operating income objective (weighted at 2/3); (2) Achieve objectives relating to (a) successful integration of Ismeca into Cohu SEG, (b) new product ramp and transferring Delta manufacturing to Asia, and (c) other operational objectives for Cohu SEG (weighted at 1/3).

-The performance measures and their respective weightings for fiscal 2012 were chosen to reflect the named executive officer's roles and responsibilities at Cohu.
+The performance measures and their respective weightings for fiscal 2013 were chosen to reflect the named executive officer's roles and responsibilities at Cohu.
 The Committee determined that goals for Cohu's sales and operating income were appropriate for both Mr. Donahue and Mr. Jones because these measures and the other performance measures applicable to them reflect the company-wide scope of the positions held by them.
 The performance measures that applied to Messrs.
-McFarlane and Kabbani included strategic and financial objectives for the Delta Design business unit, and the performance measures that applied to Mr. Müller included strategic and financial objectives for Cohu's semiconductor equipment group which consisted of Delta Design and Rasco.
-The Committee determined that business unit-specific measures were more appropriate for these officers as they provided closer correlation between the executive's performance and his reward as opposed to performance measures based on company-wide performance.
+McFarlane and Kabbani included strategic and financial objectives for the Delta Design business unit, and the performance measures that applied to Mr. Müller included strategic and financial objectives for Cohu SEG.
+The Committee determined that business unit-specific measures were more appropriate for these officers as they provided closer correlation between the executive's responsibilities and his reward as opposed to performance measures based on company-wide performance.

 Likelihood of Achieving Targets.
-Cohu did not undertake a detailed statistical analysis of how difficult it would be for Cohu, Delta Design, Rasco and the named executive officers to achieve the relevant target levels of performance for each performance measure.
+Cohu did not undertake a detailed statistical analysis of how difficult it would be for Cohu, Delta Design and Cohu SEG and the named executive officers to achieve the relevant target levels of performance for each performance measure.
 However, both the Committee and management considered the likelihood of the achievement of target levels of performance when recommending and approving the performance measures and target bonuses.
 At the time the performance measures were set, the Committee believed that the goals would be challenging and difficult, but achievable under normal business conditions with significant effort and skill.
-For fiscal 2012, it was expected that the target levels of performance would be particularly difficult to achieve because it would require delivery of results in challenging market conditions, adroitly executing Cohu's strategy, the development and acceptance by customers of new products, and successful entry into certain new markets in a highly competitive and volatile environment.
+For fiscal 2013, it was expected that the target levels of performance would be particularly difficult to achieve because it would require delivery of results in challenging market conditions, adroitly executing Cohu's strategy, the development and acceptance by customers of new products, and successful entry into certain new markets in a highly competitive and volatile environment, while integrating Ismeca into Cohu SEG.